-A single-member LLC (Limited Liability Company) business is a one-owner business.
-The SMLLC is like a sole proprietorship, but being an LLC has advantages in limiting your liability and acting like a "real" business.
+A single-member limited liability company (SMLLC) business is a one-owner business.
+The SMLLC is taxed like a sole proprietorship, but being an LLC has advantages in limiting your liability and acting like a "real" business.

-One of the ways to act like a real business is to have the same type of documentation that other Limited Liability Company owners have.
-An LLC with more than one owner (called "members")" has a document called an operating agreement. that is prepared with the help of an attorney when the business begins.
+One of the ways to act like a real business is to have the same type of documentation that other LLC owners have.
+An LLC with more than one member (the owner) has a document called an operating agreement that is prepared with the help of an attorney when the business begins.

 What Is an Operating Agreement?